 Our recent focus has been on purchasing outdoor play equipment as a strategy to provide structured play opportunities and to enhance use of quiet ‘corners’ as respite from our crowded yard.
 Through a Telstra grant, organised by our parents and the Earn and Learn token program, we now have several large construction and games sets.
 ‘Paradise’ has become particularly busy outdoor play area.

 Programs targeting specific groups and individuals

-The school self- funds Social Worker, Lanie Tobias, is at the school for three days each week.
+The school self- funds Counsellor, Anita Boulter, who is at the school four days each week.
 She meets with students who ask for help or are identified by staff or parents.
-Lanie’s years of work with us ensure that she knows most students and families and offers fabulous support to all members of the school community.
+Anita’s years of work with us ensure that she knows most students and families and offers fabulous support to all members of the school community.

-DET School Psychologist Leigh Erasmus works with our team to provide assessments for students referred by teachers in consultation with parents.
-She provides a feedback with recommendations that are then incorporated into Individual Education Plans and regular Student Support Group meetings are held if required.
-Leigh also plays a vital role in enabling us to access Program for Students with Disabilities funding.
+DET School Psychologist works with our team to provide assessments for students referred by teachers in consultation with parents.
+They provide feedback with recommendations that are then incorporated into Individual Education Plans and regular Student Support Group meetings are held if required.
+The DET School Psychologist also plays a vital role in enabling us to access Program for Students with Disabilities funding.

 We utilise On Psych Counselling Services to provide a series of on-site counselling sessions.
 This service is accessed FREE through a general practioner referral and mental health plan.

 Bicycles Over Lunchtime Program (BOLT) is a weekly boys mentoring and bike maintenance/repair program which is run by Southport Uniting Care for a small number of grade 5 and 6 boys.